alexmaccalman/GatheringAndCleaning/README.md

 The contents of this repository consists of the follwoing files: run_script.R - this file contains the R code that performed teh data tidying.
-CODEBOOK - this file contains the descriptions of the variables within the tidy dataset dataSummary.txt - this file is the tidyed data that is the output of the run_script.R
+CODEBOOK.md - this file contains the descriptions of the variables within the tidy dataset dataSummary.txt - this file is the tidyed data that is the output of the run_script.R

 The data used for this analysis is collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: